 Christopher Plummer seemed to have found the personal happiness he always wanted.
 They lived on a 30-acre estate in Weston, Connecticut, which is just north of New York in a large comfortable home he and his wife remodelled and redecorated.
 Although he spent most of his time in the United States, he remained a Canadian and among his many awards and honours, Plummer was invested as Companion of the Order of Canada, which is Canada’s highest civil honour.

 In 2012 he won a Golden Globe and a Best Supporting Actor Oscar® for his role in Beginners.
 At 82, he became the oldest actor to win an Oscar®, an honour he held until his passing in early 2021.
 At the 2021 Academy Awards, Anthony Hopkins won a Best Actor Oscar® for his role in The Father.
 Hopkins was 83 when the film was made, becoming the new oldest actor to win an Oscar®.
 In January of 2017 Plummer was honoured with a Lifetime Achievement Award from the Academy of Canadian Cinema and Television during that year’s Canadian Screen Awards.

 Christopher Plummer was 91 when he died February 5, 2021 at his home in Connecticut.

 All photos of Christopher Plummer used on this page were scanned from originals in the Northernstars Collection.

-This biography is Copyright © 2015 by Ralph Lucas and may not be reproduced without prior written permission.
+This biography was updated in 2021 and is Copyright © 2021 by Ralph Lucas.
+It may not be reproduced without prior written permission.
 For more information about copyright, click here.
 All scanned photos of Christopher Plummer used on this page were taken from originals in the Northernstars Collection.
-The photo of Christopher Plummer is Copyright © 2017 and may not be reproduced.
+The photo of Christopher Plummer with his Canadian Screen Award is Copyright © 2017 and may not be reproduced.